reallyspecific/bodykit/README.md

 - --watch
   Start file watching and incremental rebuilds.

+- --serve=<path>
+  Startup a local webserver with <path> as the server root.
+Must be used with watch for now, and page will soft/hard reload when assets are recompiled.

+  Defaults to `https://localhost:8080`, this can be changed using the `--host` and `--port` parameters

 - --help
   Print the CLI help with the full list of supported flags for your installed version.